-The course is also the smallest used in significant British racing, measuring just one mile and one furlong in total.
-It’s flat and raced left-handed, or anti-clockwise.
-Unusually, Chester Races are in the city centre – almost unheard of compared to other tracks in the UK.
-This means that what it doesn’t offer in size, it makes up for in popularity; as it’s always well-attended and very much a part of the city’s ‘going out’ culture.
+The course is also the smallest used in significant British racing, measuring just one mile and one furlong around in total.
+It’s flat left-handed.
+Unusually, the course is in the city centre – almost unheard of compared to other tracks in the UK.
+This means that what it doesn’t offer in size, it makes up for in popularity; as it’s always very well-attended and very much a part of the city’s ‘going out’ culture.

 Independently owned, Chester Race Company Ltd. runs both the Roodee and Bangor-on-Dee courses, as well as an on-site hotel, two restaurants, a bar, and a catering company (that operate at both courses as well as third party venues).
 Interestingly, the company broke out and made history back in 2012 by becoming Britain’s first course to launch and introduce their own betting system: ChesterBET, which was implemented in place of the existing Tote facilities at the site.

-The course is open 365 days a year and can attract up to 330,000 attendees on major race days.
-Chester Races remain critically acclaimed and can boast the titles of Large Racecourse Of The Year 2015, 2018 and 2019, alongside the Racehorse Owner’s Association Gold Standard certification.
+The course is open 365 days a year, remains critically acclaimed and (although small in size) can boast the titles of Large Racecourse Of The Year 2015, 2018 and 2019, alongside the Racehorse Owner’s Association Gold Standard certification.

-Chester Races home on the banks of the River Dee was originally a harbour, with legend stating that the cross on the ‘rood’ was to commemorate a former statue of the Virgin Mary that had been torn down.
+Chester Racecourse is on the banks of the River Dee, which was originally a harbour, with legend stating that the cross on the ‘rood’ was to commemorate a former statue of the Virgin Mary that had been torn down.
 It was also home to the Chester Midsummer Watch Parade before being used as a football ground.
 The infamous Goteddsday football match took place on the field and was outlawed as a result in 1533.
-Five years later, the city stipulated football was to be replaced by horse racing, and so in 1539, Chester Racecourse as we know it today, was launched.
+Five years later, the city stipulated football was to be replaced by racing, and so in 1539, Chester Racecourse as we know it today, was launched.

 Victors at the races were awarded the ‘Chester Bells’, decorative (and very loud) bells to be fitted to the horse’s bridles, and later on, the Chester Cup gold trophy.
 Today, of course, the prizes are all financial, but evidence of these accolades remain a part of history.
 In 1766, a May Festival was added, and in 1824, the Tradesmen’s Cup; which went on to become the Chester Cup.

 The first grandstand was completed in 1817 and the first ticket sold in 1897.
-It has since diversified into a multi-purpose events venue: in 2006, it hosted it’s first music gig (Westlife, as part of their UK tour visited several British racecourses), opening its first restaurant in 2008 and its first bar in 2013.
+It has since diversified into a multi-purpose events venue with the main stand called the County Stand: in 2006, it hosted it’s first music gig (Westlife, as part of their UK tour visited several British racecourses), opening its first restaurant in 2008 and its first bar in 2013.

 Chester Racecourse Address